Got a celebration coming up? This vegan orange and rose polenta cake is the PERFECT thing to make. And no one will even be able to tell it's vegan!

 What is polenta?

-Polenta, also known as cornmeal to those across the pond, is coarsely ground dried corn.
-It might sound a little weird as a cake ingredient, but it gives polenta cake its signature texture, and a rich flavour.
-This grain is so understated, and maybe that’s why I love it so much.
-It may not have the high status of other grains (I’m looking at you, quinoa) but is still rich in nutrients.
+Polenta, also known as cornmeal to those in the US, is coarsely ground dried corn.
+It might sound a little strange as a cake ingredient, but it gives polenta cake its signature texture and rich flavour.

 What's in a polenta cake?